Lirim Hajrullahu: Winnipeg Blue Bombers

-Toronto Argonauts
+Toronto Argonauts (first stint)

-Hajrullahu became a free agent on February 9, 2016 and signed with the Toronto Argonauts that same day.
+Hajrullahu became a free agent on February 9, 2016, and signed with the Toronto Argonauts that same day.

 In the 2016 season, he became the first player to score points in the first regular-season CFL game at BMO Field on June 23.
 He scored the first CFL points for both a visiting team and the Argonauts.
 He conceded a safety to the Hamilton Tiger-Cats, then later kicked a field goal for the Argos.
 Hamilton won the game, 40–23.
 On November 2, Hajrullahu was announced as the winner of the Toronto Argonaut's Most Outstanding Canadian and Most Outstanding Special Teams awards.
 On November 9, Hajrullahu was named as part of the East Division's All-Star team.

 On January 11, 2017, Hajrullahu signed a contract extension with the team for the 2017 season.
-On November 27, Hajrullahu kicked the game-winning field goal to secure a win in the 105th Grey Cup for Toronto at TD Place Stadium.
+On November 26, Hajrullahu kicked the game-winning field goal to secure a win in the 105th Grey Cup for Toronto at TD Place Stadium.
 He had gone into the championship game mourning the death of his younger cousin who had died in a car crash in Kosovo in the days leading up to Hajrullahu's big game.

 Hamilton Tiger-Cats

 On February 13, 2018, Hajrullahu signed a contract with the Hamilton Tiger-Cats.

 During the 2018 season, Hajrullahu converted 85% of his field goals, while the Ti-Cats advanced in the playoffs to the East final before being eliminated.
 Despite receiving NFL interest, including a workout with the Seattle Seahawks, Hajrullahu took his time in choosing a team for 2019; he eventually signed a 2-year contract to return to Hamilton after six weeks of free agency.

 On November 6, 2019, Hajrullahu was named as part of the East Division's All-Star team.
-While he would have been in the option year of his contract following the 2019 season, the NFL would not allow its teams to sign CFL players entering these option years.
+While he would have been in the option year of his contract following the 2019 season, the NFL did not allow its teams to sign CFL players entering these option years.
 After there was still no resolution to this issue, the Tiger-Cats released Hajrullahu on January 9, 2020, to allow him to pursue NFL opportunities.